You are listening to the Sean Hannity Radio Show Podcast.

 And that never made sense either.

-A lot of the emails that are coming out from Judicial Watch and Citizens United were emails that were not turned over.
+I mean, a lot of the emails that are coming out from Judicial Watch and Citizens United were emails that were not turned over.

 They include Hillary Clinton in some cases.

-They were not turned over when Hillary Clinton signed an affidavit with the State Department saying she had turned over all her business related emails.
+They were not turned over when Hillary Clinton signed an affidavit with the State Department saying she had turned over all her business-related emails.

-Then you go other examples.
+Then you have other examples.

 The meeting occurred before an announcement about a State Department partnership to raise money to finance AIDS education and prevention.